OrbitalEnterprises/eve-esi-client/docs/CorporationApi.md

 <a name="getCorporationsCorporationIdAlliancehistory"></a>
 # **getCorporationsCorporationIdAlliancehistory**
-> List&lt;GetCorporationsCorporationIdAlliancehistory200Ok&gt; getCorporationsCorporationIdAlliancehistory(corporationId, datasource)
+> List&lt;GetCorporationsCorporationIdAlliancehistory200Ok&gt; getCorporationsCorporationIdAlliancehistory(corporationId, datasource, userAgent, xUserAgent)

 Get alliance history

-Get a list of all the alliances a corporation has been a member of  ---  Alternate route: &#x60;/v1/corporations/{corporation_id}/alliancehistory/&#x60;  Alternate route: &#x60;/legacy/corporations/{corporation_id}/alliancehistory/&#x60;  Alternate route: &#x60;/dev/corporations/{corporation_id}/alliancehistory/&#x60;   ---  This route is cached for up to 3600 seconds
+Get a list of all the alliances a corporation has been a member of  ---  Alternate route: &#x60;/v1/corporations/{corporation_id}/alliancehistory/&#x60;  Alternate route: &#x60;/legacy/corporations/{corporation_id}/alliancehistory/&#x60;   ---  This route is cached for up to 3600 seconds

 ### Example
 ```java